BlagojaK03/BlagojaK03/README.md

 - Bilingual (Macedonian, English)
 - Programming languages: C, C++, C#, Java, HTML/CSS/JavaScript, Python
 - Static typing > Dynamic typing
-- Not great at calculus :(
+- Not good at calculus :(

 <!---
 BlagojaK03/BlagojaK03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.